vaadin/cdi/README.md

 This is the official CDI integration for [Vaadin Flow](https://github.com/vaadin/flow).

-This branch is compatible with upcoming Vaadin platform versions.
+This branch is Vaadin 23.0 to 23.2 compatible.
 See other branches for other Vaadin versions:

 * 15.0 for upcoming Vaadin 24
 * 14.1 for upcoming Vaadin 23.3